Heating and Cooling

 Departments can submit an exception request form to IPF Central Control for review.

 Requests must be submitted using a Service Request.
-For emergencies or immediate assistance, call (517) 353-1760.
-Billing will occur as appropriate.
 Additional information is available in the policy under "Requesting Services" Tier I through Tier IV.

 How will the policy be enforced?